-The permittee has chosen option 2 of the coal bed methane permitting options.
-Under permitting option 2, the produced water is immediately discharged to a class 2 or class 3 receiving stream which is eventually tributary to a class 2AB perennial water of the state.
+The permittee has chosen option 2 of the coal bed methane permitting options for discharges from outfalls 001, 002, 003, 004, 005, 006, and 010.
+Under this permitting option, the produced water is immediately discharged to a class 2 or 3 receiving stream which is eventually tributary to a class 2AB perennial water of the state.
 The permit establishes effluent limits for the end of pipe, which are protective of all the designated uses defined in Chapter 1 of Wyoming Water Quality Rules and Regulations.
-This may include drinking water, game and non-game fish, fish consumption, recreation, agriculture, wildlife, industry and scenic value.
+This may include drinking water, game and non-game fish, fish consumption, aquatic life other than fish, recreation, agriculture, wildlife, industry and scenic value.

-The permittee is required to contain all effluent from the outfalls in a series of on-channel reservoirs at this facility, unless prior written authorization is granted by the WYPDES program for a reservoir release, in association with use of assimilative capacity credits for the Powder River Basin.
+The permittee is required to contain all effluent in the on-channel reservoir(s) associated with the outfalls, unless prior written authorization is granted by the WYPDES program for a reservoir release, in association with use of assimilative capacity credits for the Powder River Basin.
 In the event that such an authorization for release is granted for this facility, the authorization letter will specify the release volume, duration and individual reservoir(s) covered.
-In the absence of such written authorization for release, the following containment requirements will apply at the reservoirs: the permittee will be required to contain all produced water within a series of on-channel reservoirs during "dry" operating conditions.
-The permittee is authorized to release discharge from upstream on-channel reservoir(s), identified as follows: "Hoblit Stones Throw 8-21".
-This permit prohibits discharge of effluent from the lowermost reservoir(s) except during periods of time in which natural precipitation causes the lowermost reservoir(s) to overtop and spill.
-Intentional or draw-down type releases from the lowermost reservoir(s) will constitute a violation of this permit.
-Discharge from the lowermost reservoir(s) is limited by the permit to natural overtopping and shall not extend beyond a 48 hour period following commencement of natural overtopping.
+In the absence of such written authorization for release, the following containment requirements will apply at the reservoir(s): The permittee will be required to contain all produced water within the reservoir(s) during "dry" operating conditions, and discharge of effluent from the reservoir(s), except during periods of time in which natural precipitation causes the reservoir(s) to overtop and spill, is prohibited.
+Intentional or draw-down type releases from the reservoir(s) will constitute a violation of this permit.
+Discharge from the reservoir(s) associated with any of the outfalls authorized to discharge under this permit is limited by the permit to natural overtopping and shall not extend beyond a 48 hour period following commencement of natural overtopping.
 It is the responsibility of the permittee to adequately demonstrate the circumstances in which reservoir discharges occurred, if requested to do so by the WYPDES Program.